OctopusDeploy/blog/blog/2018-07/octopus-workers.md

 ### Workers

 Workers are Listening Tentacles, Polling Tentacles or SSH machines.
-The setup is the same as for tentacle or SSH deployment targets.
-Workers even use the same Tentacle and Calamari binaries as deployment targets.
+The setup is the same as for tentacle or SSH Deployment Targets.
+Workers even use the same Tentacle and Calamari binaries as Deployment Targets.

 For example, here I'm using the Tentacle Manager to [set up a Tentacle](https://octopus.com/docs/infrastructure/windows-targets), but you can also [script it](https://octopus.com/docs/infrastructure/windows-targets/automating-tentacle-installation), and even do the full [worker registration](https://octopus.com/docs/api-and-integration/tentacle.exe-command-line/register-with) from the command line.